 The defendant's mother also testified briefly at the suppression hearing.
 In response to defense counsel's question regarding whether she signed the consent to search form, the defendant's mother answered, "No, I did not."
-Defense counsel elicited no other testimony from the defendant's mother regarding the issue of her refusal to sign the form, and the assistant state's attorney's brief cross-examination of the mother included no questions on that subject.10
+Defense counsel elicited no other testimony from the defendant's mother regarding the issue of her refusal to sign the form, and the senior assistant state's attorney's brief cross-examination of the mother included no questions on that subject.
+18

 The next day, immediately before trial commenced, the court issued a ruling from the bench on the defendant's motions to suppress.
 After finding that the defendant was in police custody when he was questioned by the investigating officers, the court addressed the defendant's claim that the search of his home was illegal.
-The court rejected the defendant's claim, concluding that the defendant's father's consent to search was knowing and voluntary and, therefore, constitutionally valid.
+The court rejected the defendant's claim, concluding that the defendant's father's consent to search was knowing and voluntary, and, therefore, constitutionally valid.
 During its brief explanation of its ruling on that issue, the court referred to State v.
 Jones, 193 Conn.
-70, 475 A.2d 1087 (1984), a case upon which the defendant had relied and in which we had explained that the mere acquiescence to a claim of lawful authority by the police is not enough to establish valid consent.11 Id., 79.
-Although stating that the present case did not present such a scenario, the court added: "It is clear that at least one of the parties, one of the parents, declined to consent to [the] search."12
+70, 475 A.2d 1087 (1984), a case upon which the defendant had relied and in which we had explained that the mere acquiescence to a claim of lawful authority by the police is not enough to establish valid consent.19 Id., 79.
+Although stating that the present case did not present such a scenario, the court added: "It is clear that at least one of the parties, one of the parents, declined to consent to [the] search."20

 The case then proceeded to trial.
-At the conclusion of the trial, the jury found the defendant guilty of murder,13 and the trial court sentenced him to sixty years in prison.
-The trial court also sentenced the defendant to six months imprisonment after having held him in contempt for physically attacking his attorney, in the courtroom and in the presence of the court, when the jury returned its verdict of guilty.

-During the pendency of his appeal, the defendant filed a motion for articulation with the trial court in which he informed the court that, on appeal, he intended to challenge the propriety of the court's rulings on his suppression motions.
+At the conclusion of the trial, the jury found the defendant guilty of murder,21 and the trial court rendered judgment in accordance with the jury verdict.
+The defendant thereupon filed this appeal.
+During the pendency of the appeal, the defendant filed a motion for articulation with the trial court in which he informed the court that, on appeal, he intended to challenge the propriety of the court's rulings on his suppression motions.
 In his motion for articulation, the defendant, who then was represented by appellate counsel in lieu of trial counsel, requested that the court "articulate the factual bases of its decision with respect to" five specific questions, including the following: "Did the defendant's mother . . . decline to give her consent for a search of the house?"
-"Did the trial court credit the testimony of the defendant's father . . . with regard to the circumstances surrounding his signing of the consent to search form?"14 The state opposed the defendant's motion.
-With respect to the defendant's request for further articulation as to whether the defendant's mother had "decline[d] to give her consent for a search of the house," and as to whether the court had credited the defendant's father's testimony, the state responded that "[a] trial court's denial of a motion to suppress includes implicit findings that the trial court resolved any factual disputes, including any credibility determinations and any conflicts in testimony, in a manner which supports the trial court's ruling. . . .
-The defendant will have every opportunity to argue, if he so chooses, that there was insufficient evidence of consent presented at the suppression hearing to support the trial court's ruling that the search was consensual.
-However, assuming [that] the defendant cannot make such an argument because there is sufficient evidence to support such a finding, the defendant has failed to demonstrate that it is necessary for the trial court to articulate the specific portions of testimony which were credited and/or discredited in reaching [its] conclusion."15 (Citations omitted; emphasis in original.)
-The trial court denied the defendant's motion for articulation.
+"Did the trial court credit the testimony of the defendant's father . . . with regard to the circumstances surrounding his signing of the consent to search form?"22 The state filed an opposition to the defendant's motion for articulation,23 and, thereafter, the trial court denied the defendant's motion.